Wolox/WLXBluetoothDevice/README.md

 ### CocoaPods

-Installing through CocoaPods is not supported yet.
-After migrating to Carthage the podspec was broken and CocoaPods support wasn't a priority.
-Also this projects depends on ReactiveCocoa and there is not official support of ReactiveCocoa in CocoaPods.
-We still to decide if this is going to be a problem so until the ReactiveCocoa podspec is updated to support `v3.0.0` we will not try to support CocoaPods again.
+CocoaPods is not supported yet.
 This issue is being tracked in [#40](https://github.com/Wolox/WLXBluetoothDevice/issues/40).
 Pull requests are welcomed!!!

+## Reactive extensions

+If you like to use [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) there is an extension of WLXBluetoothDevice that adds support for ReactiveCocoa.
+Check it out [here](https://github.com/Wolox/WLXBluetoothDeviceReactiveExtensions)

 ## Documentation